Last updated April 7, 2015. Replaces the June 18, 2014 version in its entirety.

 5.1 Responsible Use.
 The Adobe communities often consist of users who expect a certain degree of courtesy and professionalism.
 You must use the Services responsibly.

 5.2 Misuse.
-You must not misuse the Services or Software.
+You must not misuse the Services, Software, or content that we provide to you as part of the Services.
 For example, you must not:

-(a) copy, modify, host, sublicense, or resell the Services;
+(a) copy, modify, host, stream, sublicense, or resell the Services, Software, or content;

-(b) enable or allow others to use the Service or Software using your account information;
+(b) enable or allow others to use the Service, Software, or content using your account information;

 (c) use the content or Software included in the Services to construct any kind of database;